-- 62. Rates re-assessed under Act s.
-6.40, when rates due etc. - (1) Section 6.50(1) and (2) are to be applied to a rate notice given after a re-assessment of rates under section 6.40 (interim notice). - (2) If - (a) the person to whom an interim notice is given elects to make payment by instalments pursuant to section 6.45(2)(b); and - (b) the period between the payment of the initial instalment and the due date of the next instalment is less than 2 months.

-the initial instalment is deemed to have been paid on the due date of the previous instalment as set forth in the local government's annual budget.
+- 62. Rates re-assessed under Act s.6.40, when rates due etc:- - (1) Section 6.50(1) and (2) are to be applied to a rate notice given after a re-assessment of rates under section 6.40 (interim notice). - (2) If - (a) the person to whom an interim notice is given elects to make payment by instalments pursuant to section 6.45(2)(b); and - (b) the period between the payment of the initial instalment and the due date of the next instalment is less than 2 months, the initial instalment is deemed to have been paid on the due date of the previous instalment as set forth in the local government's annual budget.

-63. Instalments, effect on if land sold
+63. Instalments, effect on if land sold:-

-If, after the date for making an election to pay by instalments in a financial year, land is sold or otherwise disposed of, the rates and service charges due on the land for that financial year are payable to the local government by a single payment.
+If, after the date for making an election to pay by instalments in a financial year, land is sold or otherwise disposed of, the rates and service charges remaining due on the land for that financial year are payable to the local government in full by a single payment.

-- 64. Instalments, when to be paid - (1) The due date for payment of the first instalment is to be the date a rate or service charge is due and payable if the payment is to be by a single payment. - (2) When adopting its annual budget, the local government is to determine, in accordance with the Act, the due date for payment of instalments after the first instalment. - (3) In respect of the 4 instalment option referred to in section 6.45(1)(a) if the local government does not determine the due date for payment of instalments after the first instalment in accordance with subregulation (2) the due date of each of those instalments is at intervals of 3 months from the due date of the first instalment. - 65.
-Instalment due on public holiday, payment of
+- 64. Instalments, when to be paid:- - (1) The due date for payment of the first instalment (both instalment options) is the specified due date, as adopted by the Council in the Annual Budget, which is no less than 35 days from the date the rate notice was issued. - (2) When adopting its annual budget, the local government is to determine, in accordance with the Act, the due date for payment of instalments after the first instalment. - (3) In respect of the 4 instalment option referred to in section 6.45(1)(a) if the local government does not determine the due date for payment of instalments after the first instalment in accordance with subregulation (2) the due date of each of those instalments is at intervals of 3 months from the due date of the first instalment. - 65.
+Instalment due on public holiday, payment of:-